spyoungtech/voice-commander/README.md

 Full documentation coming soon.

+## Extending voice commander

+voice-commander is being built with extension in mind.
+We don't have much to share here just yet, but you can check out the [voice-commander-elite](https://github.com/spyoungtech/voice-commander-elite) project, which is an extension intended to provide special functionality for players of the game _Elite Dangerous_.
+It is currently being used as a guinea pig for future extensions. `voice-commander-elite` may also give you ideas of the kinds of other extensions that may be possible.

 ## Status

 This project is in early stages of development, but is ready for use.
 Efforts will be made to keep existing